astropy/astropy/docs/table/access_table.rst

 Starting with astropy 2.0 it is possible to work directly and conveniently with bytestring data in astropy Table and Column

-Taking this further, there is an *advantage* to using Python 3 because it is supported to reliably store arbitrary UTF-8 encoded characters in bytestring columns.
-This only applies to Python 3.

 Note that the bytestring issue is a particular problem when dealing with HDF5 files, where character data are read as bytestrings (``'S'`` dtype) when using the :ref:`table_io`.
 Since HDF5 files are frequently used to store very large